A food and beverage manager takes all the vital decisions on managerial activities of planning, organizing, staffing, motivating, and controlling.

 Here’s the list of duties and responsibilities of a food and beverage manager:

-- Planning menus for various outlets in consultation with chefs and the restaurant managers.
+4. Planning menus for various outlets in consultation with chefs and restaurant managers.

-- Analyzing competitor’s strategies and their market share.
+6. Analyzing competitors’ strategies and their market share.

 So, these are the basic duties of a food and beverage manager in a hotel.
-I hope you like this information.
+I hope you found this information helpful.